Technologicat/mcpyrate/doc/main.md

 (Strictly speaking, the default outside-in behavior arises because the actual default, after a macro invocation has been expanded once (i.e. just after the macro function has returned), is to loop the expander on the output until no macro invocations remain.
 Even more strictly, we use a functional loop, which is represented as a recursion instead of a `while`.
 Hence the name *recursive mode*.)

 If you want to expand until no macros remain (even when inside the dynamic extent of an expand-once - this is only recommended if you know why you want to do it), use `expander.visit_recursively(tree)` instead.
+But see the section [Expansion stepping](#expansion-stepping) in the troubleshooting docs; that may be a good reason to use `expander.visit_recursively`.

 If you want to expand only one layer of macro invocations (even when inside the dynamic extent of an expand-until-no-macros-remain), use `expander.visit_once(tree)`.
 This can be useful during debugging of a macro implementation.
 You can then convert the result into a printable form using `mcpyrate.unparse` or `mcpyrate.dump`.